 Big Corona and the southern coves of the Crystal Cove State Marine Conservation Area (SMCA) are considered a Marine Protected Area.
-There is ABSOLUTELY NO COLLECTING of animals, shells or rocks from the tidepools or these protected areas.
-For more information, see OCMPA for complete guidelines or visit http://www.ocmarineprotection.org.
+There is ABSOLUTELY NO COLLECTING of animals, shells or rocks from the tidepools of these protected areas.
+For more information, visit ocmarineprotection.org.

 - Tidepool Exploration

 - Fostering Interest in Nature (FIiN) Program-Coming Spring 2019

 - Field Trips

 Programs and activities are weather and tide dependent.
 Make sure you check the tides before you head out to explore.
 Conditions vary from day to day.
 Check tide conditions in the local newspaper or get tides and weather conditions online.
 Remember, the lower the tide, the better your experience.

 Both of the photos shown below were taken mid-afternoon on different days.

 - Tidepooling in the afternoon in the photo on the right may lead to some excellent discoveries and seeing cool creatures.

 - Tidepooling on the afternoon in the photo on the left will most likely lead to a wet (and possible dangerous) trip with very little to see.

 |Here is a sample of the same beach at low tide and high tide.|